 But Albus wouldn’t look Harry in the eye all the way back as early as the disciplinary hearing in the middle of August.
 He later claims to have seen a shadow of Tom looking out of Harry’s eyes off and on all through the year, not just after Christmas.
 Hold that thought.

-Harry, with his open connection to Voldemort, appears to have been the weak link in Dumbledore’s whole scam.
-Dumbledore tacitly admits to have been reluctant to teach Harry Occlumency himself lest he inadvertently let Tom get a glimpse of his Prophesy scam.
+Harry, with his open connection to Voldemort, appears to have been the weak link in Dumbledore’s whole Prophecy record scam.
+Dumbledore tacitly admits to have been reluctant to teach Harry Occlumency himself lest he inadvertently let Tom get a glimpse of his scam.

-And I think that Albus was probably right about that, too.
-Because Harry almost always managed to have some sort of a “Tom”-based reaction, just about every time he was in the same room as Albus over the whole course of year 5.
+And I think that Albus was probably on the right track about that, too.
+Because Harry almost always managed to have some sort of a “Tom”-based reaction, whenever he was in the same room as Albus over the whole course of year 5.
 Even if it was just a spurt of annoyance.
 Since blooming when had we ever seen Harry getting a knee-jerk reaction of annoyance at Albus?
 Answer me that.
 That was not typical.

 But he sure was getting them over the course of OotP.